Origin

 Company ID

-The combination of those 3 values needs to match one of the codes of target records.
+The combination of those 3 values needs to match one of the identifiers of target records.